bradym05/VoldexCodeTest-Repository/README.md

 -Plays each song until it ends and plays the next song.<br />
 -Once playlist is finished, reshuffles.<br />
 -Pauses music if volume is muted.<br />
+-Waits until settings have loaded and all songs have loaded before playing music.<br />

 PaycheckHandler:<br />